scaruby/scaruby/README.md

 [![Reference Status](https://www.versioneye.com/java/com.github.scaruby:scaruby_2.11/reference_badge.svg?style=flat)](https://www.versioneye.com/java/com.github.scaruby:scaruby_2.11/references)

-Scaruby is not a thin layer of `java.io` but a thick layer.
-Users don't need to know the detail of `java.io`.
+Scaruby is not a thin layer of `java.io` but a thick layer of it.
+Users of Scaruby don't need to know the detail of `java.io`.
+Instead, Scaruby provides the way to do file I/O independently.

+## Features

+* Builtin loan pattern
+* Simple operation can be done by simple method call
+* Base64 encode/decode
+* Every SReader/Swriter can be used in `for-expression`, which is implemented as `foreach` method.
+* Support reading text/binary content from SURL
+* No overloading!
+Instead, use type classes or default arguments
+* Additional features will be added as needed

 ## Usage